m-osource/MiEnRo/README.md

 </p>

 MiEnRo is a Fast Packet Processing Router based on the XDP (eXpress Data Path) framework.
+It is an experimental project designed for small Internet Service Providers.
-All tests all done using exclusively virtualization and containerization techniques, so the xdpgeneric driver.
+All tests all done using exclusively virtualization and containerization techniques, so the xdp generic driver.
 It supports either protocols IEEE 802.3 or IEEE 802.1Q and it's firewall makes it look like as a single-stage device that does everything.
-It is an experimental project designed for small Internet Service Providers.